mrdotkg/40fyweb/content/authors/_index.md

 ---
-title: 'Authors'
+title: 'Gamers'
-subtitle: 'People who write here, on this platform.'
+subtitle: 'Players also write here too, on this platform.'
 ---